joe-antognini/joe-antognini.github.io/_posts/2015-02-16-accelerating-universe.md

 much of observational cosmology of the second half of the twentieth century was concerned with measuring these numbers reliably.
-The essential difficulty is that to measure these parameters one needs to measure the distance of a number of objects and their recession velocity (that is, how fast they are moving away from us).
+The essential difficulty is that to measure these parameters one needs to measure the distance of a sample of objects at a variety of distances and their recession velocity (that is, how fast they are moving away from us).
 The latter measurement is not so difficult.
 Most astrophysical sources exhibit absorption or emission lines in their spectra.
 Since the rest wavelength of a spectral line is known (either from laboratory measurements or fundamental physics), the redshift of a set of spectral lines can tell us the recession velocity quite accurately.

 The measurement of distances, however, is an entirely different matter.
-Unfortunately for us astronomers, celestial objects don't come with signs on them declaring how far away they are for us!
-(Or maybe this is fortunate
+Unfortunately, celestial objects don't come with signs on them declaring how far away they are for us!
---- if they did, astronomy would be much easier and we might be out of a job!)
 For decades, the hard problem of observational cosmology was measuring accurate distances to distant objects.
 To solve this problem one requires what is known as a "standard candle."
-(Sometimes a "standard ruler" is used, but we won't go into that here.)
-A standard candle is simply some object whose intrinsic luminosity is known.
-If you measure how bright it appears to be to you and you know its intrinsic brightness, you can figure out how far away it must be.
+If you measure how bright it appears to be to you and you know its intrinsic luminosity, you can figure out how far away it must be.

 ## Type Ia Supernovae